 - Patients who undergo cancer surgery

-Each CTCA hospital’s ICU provides specialized nursing care, including oncologic, surgical, cardiovascular, and respiratory care.
+Our ICU provides specialized nursing care, including oncologic, surgical, cardiovascular, renal (including hemodialysis), infectious disease and respiratory care (including ventilator support).
 Patients in the ICU receive advanced monitoring and care 24 hours a day, seven days a week.

-At CTCA, your critical care team includes critical care nurses, physicians, cardiopulmonary specialists, and other experts.
-The team takes a multidisciplinary approach, and works closely with the rest of your care team to provide streamlined, integrated care and attention.
+Our critical care team includes intensivists, physicians, critical care nurses, cardiopulmonary specialists and other experts.
+The team takes a multidisciplinary approach, and works closely with patients' oncologists to provide streamlined, integrative care and attention.